OpenLineage/OpenLineage/proxy/fluentd/README.md

 ## Parser plugin

-Openlineage-parser is a Fluentd plugin that verifies if a JSON matches the Openlineage schema.
+Openlineage-parser is a Fluentd plugin that verifies if a JSON matches the OpenLineage schema.

 ### Development